TotoMarte99/TotoMarte99/README.md

 <br>

-- 🌱 I’m currently exploring Blockchain with a big interest in Smart Contracts.
+- 🌱 I’m currently exploring Cibersecurity and studying Software Development.
 - :technologist: I love using Software as a solution for every `Problem`.
 - :nerd_face: Always `learning new things`.
-- 💬 Ask me about anything, I love to answer!
 - :thinking: I’m currently open for a new `job opportunity`.
 - Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/nitin-dahiya/) 🏆.
 <br>